Louis de Pointe du Lac: History

 Louis burns down the Théâtre, killing the vampires there as revenge for Claudia's death and drifts through the world with the Theatre's former leader, Armand, whom he had fallen in love with.
 They separate in the late 1970s in New Orleans.

 In the early 1920s, Louis claims to have discovered Lestat in New Orleans, lost in a catatonic state.
 Louis turns his back on him in pity and disgust.
 (This may be a fabrication by Louis to lead Daniel to Lestat's haunt, on which Lestat remarks in his memoir, "Louis [...] had all but drawn a map and placed an X on the very spot in New Orleans where I slumbered [...] and what his intentions were, were not clear."
 Lestat also mentions, in The Tale of the Body Thief, that Louis "made up" this scene.
 In The Vampire Lestat, Lestat does not mention meeting Louis again in New Orleans before undertaking his long sleep.)

 Louis and Lestat are reunited at the end of the novel The Vampire Lestat in 1985 when Lestat is a rock superstar.
 In the events of The Queen Of The Damned, Louis and other vampires come together at Maharet's house in the Sonoma Compound to fight against Akasha.
+In the novel's epilogue, Louis and Lestat travel to London and begin to restore their companionship.

+In Tale of the Body Thief, Louis is revealed to be living in a cottage behind a decaying mansion in New Orleans.
+When Lestat, who has been tricked into exchanging bodies with a mortal man, begs Louis to turn his new body into a vampire Louis refuses out of jealousy that Lestat gets to live as a human.
+Lestat burns down his cottage in retaliation.
+In the novel's epilogue the two make peace, move back to their Rue Royale townhouse together and agree to travel with David Talbot, Lestat's new companion.

 Louis is one of the only vampires to refuse the powerful blood offered by Maharet and Lestat, preferring to gain strength with age.
 However at the end of Merrick, one of the Vampire Chronicles, Louis puts himself into the sun after making Merrick a vampire.
 Lestat, David Talbot, and Merrick then give Louis some of their blood (Lestat and David's containing the power of some of the oldest and most powerful vampires in the world) to save Louis's life.
 It is noted by David Talbot that with this transfusion of blood Louis may have lost some of his humanity and become more vampiric in nature and has become almost equal to Lestat in power.